Fresh for 2015

 As a business owner you have a number of legal obligations to the taxman.
 These vary depending on the legal structure of your business, but you can expect to have to file at least one annual return – and if you take on staff the paperwork burden will increase significantly.

 But a frequently overlooked requirement amongst new business owners is that of VAT registration.
-If your annual turnover exceeds the registration threshold (set at £81,000 for the 2014/15 tax year), you are legally obliged to become VAT registered.
+If your annual turnover exceeds the registration threshold (Editor’s note: set at £85,000 from 1 April 2017), you are legally obliged to become VAT registered.
 There are significant penalties for those that fail to register in time.

 Of course, you may choose to register for VAT of your own volition, before your turnover reaches this point.
 For more information on when this might be a good idea, you may wish to read our article on voluntary VAT registration.